CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 6 - Random/Random.md

 It's a good idea to include that mapping in your pseudocode\!

-Then, you'll add code to your program to **map** the random value to the corresponding choice.
+Once you have the pseudocode, you'll create the Java code that will **map** the random value to the corresponding choice.
 For example:

 ```
 // Flip a 2 sided coin